Electrical Maintenance Opportunities (Electricians)

 Please note that there will be a requirement to periodically work on-call hours.

 Successful candidates will be subject to an Enhanced Disclosure Scotland check and a pre-employment medical to assess suitability for role.

 SPS recruitment and selection practice is based on the fundamentals of our Behavioural Competency Framework.
 This identifies behaviours and standards required both of applicants seeking to join us, and our staff in their respective roles.
 Assessment of specific behaviours, of which there are twelve, will be determined by the role you are applying for.
 Whilst it is unlikely you will be assessed on all of them , you will be assessed on these identified as key to role.

-Experience of installing, maintaining, and enhancing electrical systems and components, including fuses, lights, and wiring
+Experience of installing and maintaining electrical systems and components, including fuses, lights, and wiring.

 Experience of performing preventative maintenance on electrical systems and components